danjac/localhub/README.md

 You should be able to access the application on localhost on port 80.
 Use the following command to set up a default community:

+## Local development

 `./manage createcommunity localhost LocalDev`

+You can also set up and update community through the Django admin.

 If you wish to add more communities, you will have to add these domains or subdomains to your _/etc/hosts_ file (or equivalent in your OS) or use a tool such as dnsmasq.
 Consult your OS documentation on how to do this.